Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Abstract

 \section{Abstract}

-Reasoning large language models exhibit complex reasoning behaviors through the extended chain-of-thought generation, creating unprecedented Key-Value (KV) cache overhead during the decoding phase.
-Existing KV cache compression methods underperform on reasoning models: token-dropping methods break reasoning integrity by discarding critical information, while head-reallocating methods mistakenly compress reasoning-critical heads since they are designed for retrieval tasks, resulting in significant performance degradation as compression rates increase.
-We hypothesize that KV heads exhibit functional heterogeneity in reasoning models-some heads are critical for chain-of-thought consistency while others are compressible.
-To validate and exploit this insight, we propose \shortname, a novel reasoning-critical head identification framework, which uses reinforcement learning to directly optimize the relationship between each head's cache usage and reasoning quality.
-As \shortname\ produces rewards from actual generated samples during training, it naturally identifies heads relevant to reasoning behaviors.
-We then allocate full KV cache to these heads while applying compressed constant KV cache to others for efficient inference.
-Our experiments reveal that only a small fraction of attention heads is essential for reasoning, enabling our KV compression approach to outperform baseline methods while achieving \textbf{20-50\%} cache reduction with near lossless performance compared to uncompressed results.
+Reasoning large language models exhibit complex reasoning behaviors via extended chain-of-thought generation that are highly fragile to information loss during decoding, creating critical challenges for KV cache compression.
+Existing token-dropping methods directly disrupt reasoning chains by removing intermediate steps, while head-reallocation methods, designed for retrieval tasks, fail to preserve the heads essential for generative reasoning.
+However, no existing method can identify which attention heads genuinely maintain reasoning consistency and control generation termination.
+To address this, we propose \shortname, which uses reinforcement learning as a probe to discover which heads contribute to reasoning quality by directly optimizing their cache usage against actual generation outcomes.
+This discovery naturally leads to an efficient compression strategy: we allocate full KV cache to reasoning-critical heads while aggressively compressing others with constant-size KV cache.
+Experiments reveal that a fraction of heads proves essential for reasoning, enabling \textbf{20--60\%} cache reduction with near-lossless performance across diverse tasks and models, and up to \textbf{2.06$\times$} end-to-end speedup at 60\% reduction.